 Myth: Habitat homes can’t be resold

 Fact: A home purchased through Habitat for Humanity is like any other, and the homeowners can resell.
+The timeframe for the sale may depend on what sort of down-payment assistance a homeowner received at their closing.
 Since Habitat’s goal is to help people get away from high-cost, substandard housing, and into a neighborhood community that is affordable and stable, the hope is that families will remain in their homes long term.
 But if a job relocation or other need arises, the homes can go on the market.